Why Do States Charge EV Registration Fees?

 Which states use variable or formula-based EV fee rules?

-Colorado, Hawaii, Minnesota, Oregon, Virginia use formula-based or variable fee structures, so the exact annual amount can change by vehicle specs or state formula updates.
+Colorado, Hawaii, Minnesota, Mississippi, Oregon, Virginia use formula-based or variable fee structures, so the exact annual amount can change by vehicle specs or state formula updates.

 Is Texas different from most states for EV registration fees?